 To surf safely it is important to know the particulars of a surf spot before paddling out.
 Knowing where the sharp reefs and rocks are located, when the tide will drop (which will make the water more shallow and expose more hazards), how to handle your board in various scenarios to avoid injuring yourself and other surfers, and of course surf etiquette, are all extremely important in staying safe while surfing.
 If you have little or no experience in the ocean, you should spend some time swimming and bodysurfing in calm conditions to understand how the water moves.

 Get in Shape

 Paddling a surfboard efficiently requires unique movements that most people do not perform in their daily lives.
+If you are a regular lap swimmer or avid rock climber, you will have an advantage here.
 Various shoulder and back muscles take some time to develop before you can surf for long periods of time without exhaustion.
 Once you develop these surf-specific muscle groups, you will be able to paddle fast and efficiently enough to enjoy hours of surfing at a time.
 Swimming and shoulder exercises help surfers maintain and train for the next swell.

 Where are the waves?